APPLY FOR SLC

 The Service Chair seeks to foster a passion for service.
 You would:

-• Plan regular service activities (particularly Service Saturdays) with campus minister: identify and schedule service opportunities, recruit student volunteers, recruit volunteer drivers, maintain records, and serve as point person
+• Plan regular service activities (particularly Service Saturdays) with a campus minister: identify and schedule service opportunities, recruit student volunteers, recruit volunteer drivers, maintain records, and serve as point person

 • Build relationships with on-campus groups such as Mustang Heroes and Mustangs for Life, and, when appropriate, facilitate CCM involvement in their service events